nasa/astrobee/doc/general_documentation/NASA_INSTALL.md

     catkin build
     popd

-### Running a simulation

-In order to run a simulation you must have build natively.
-You will need to first setup your environment, so that ROS knows about the new packages provided by Astrobee flight software:

-    pushd $ASTROBEE_WS
-    source devel/setup.bash
-    popd

-After this command has completed, you should be able to run a simulator from any directory in your Linux filesystem.
-So, for example, to start a simulation of a single Astrobee in the Granite Lab, run the following:

-    roslaunch astrobee sim.launch

-This command tells ROS to look for the `sim.launch` file provided by the `astrobee` package, and use roslaunch to run it.
-Internally, ROS maintains a cache of information about package locations, libraries and executables.
-If you find that the above command doesn't work, try rebuilding the cache:

-    rospack profile
+Note: In low-memory systems, it is common to run out of memory while trying to compile ARS, which triggers a compilation error mentioning "arm-linux-gnueabihf-g++: internal compiler error: Killed (program cc1plus)".
+A contributing factor is that catkin build by default runs multiple jobs in parallel based on the number of cores available in your environment, and all of these jobs draw on the same memory resources.
+If you run into this compile error, try compiling again with the -j1 option to restrict catkin to running one job at a time.

-For more information on running the simulator and moving the robot, please see the \ref sim-readme.
+For more information on running the simulator and moving the robot, please see the \ref running-the-sim.

 ## Cross-compile - Running the code on a real robot